 Guests with Autism at Cedar Point

-You can view a complete Guest Assistance Guide that outlines all of the accessibility options at Cedar Point.
+You can view a complete Guest Assistance Guide that outlines all of the accessibility options at Cedar Point for guests with austim.
 They offer extensive information on their rides and attractions including a ride rating system.

 The rating system provides a scale for rating the thrill factor of each ride.
 Using this scale, families can determine which rides or attractions to ride based on their experience, physical condition and abilities.
 The rides ratings start with a 1 representing low thrill rides that are generally calm and gentle up to a level 5 for the most aggressive, high speed, rapid direction thrill rides.